Shoeburyness railway station: History

-Early Years (1884-1922)
+Early years (1884–1922)

 In 1849, the Board of Ordnance purchased land at South Shoebury with a view to setting up an artillery testing and practice range.
 Until then, Plumstead Common and Woolwich Common had been used, but these were no longer viable due to the increasing power and range of the weapons.

 A tramway was established on the site and was located south of the existing site.
-At this time supplies for the military site arrived by river and three piers which were connected to a location called Camp Field.
+At this time, supplies for the military site arrived by river and three piers which were connected to a location called Camp Field.

-As early as 1855 Morton Peto (a partner in the London, Tilbury and Southend Railway) had suggested an extension from Southend to Shoeburyness.
-Two independent schemes foundered in 1866 and 1868 and the LT&SR tried again in 1876 but found the War Department were not in favour of the scheme.
+As early as 1855, Morton Peto, a partner in the London, Tilbury and Southend Railway, had suggested an extension from Southend to Shoeburyness.
+Two independent schemes foundered in 1866 and 1868; the LT&SR tried again in 1876, but found the War Department were not in favour of the scheme.

-By the 1880s the London, Tilbury and Southend Railway was beginning to outgrow its cramped site at Southend as the town grew and commuter traffic to London developed.
-In 1881 the War Department had a change of heart and had written a letter supporting the extension of the LT&SR to Shoeburyness.
-A contract to construct the line was let in 1882 and Shoeburyness railway station was opened to passenger and goods services on 1 February 1884 and at that point was the only station after Southend with Southend East and Thorpe Bay being added later.
+By the 1880s, the London, Tilbury and Southend Railway was beginning to outgrow its cramped site at Southend as the town grew and commuter traffic to London developed.
+In 1881, the War Department had a change of heart and had written a letter supporting the extension of the LT&SR to Shoeburyness.
+A contract to construct the line was let in 1882 and Shoeburyness railway station was opened to passenger and goods services on 1 February 1884.
+At that point, it was the only eastbound station after Southend, with and being added later.

-In the first few years no engine shed was provided at Shoeburyness so locomotives worked from Southend to form the early morning departures.
-This lasted until 1889 when Shoeburyness engine shed was opened.
-This move also freed up space at Southend to enable further development there.
+In the first few years, no engine shed was provided at Shoeburyness so locomotives worked from Southend to form the early morning departures.
+This lasted until 1889, when Shoeburyness engine shed was opened.
+This move also freed up space at Southend Central to enable further development there.

-London Midland & Scottish (1923-1947)
+London, Midland & Scottish (1923–1947)

-Following the Railways Act 1921 the station became the responsibility of the London Midland and Scottish (LMS) Railway from 1 January 1923.
-From September 1939 to May 1945 passenger services were reduced as a result of World War II.
+Following the Railways Act 1921, the station became the responsibility of the London Midland and Scottish (LMS) Railway from 1 January 1923.

-On 18 August 1940 the Midland Raiway designed signal box was hit by a bomb and destroyed.
-A replacement was provided the same year.
+From September 1939 to May 1945, passenger services were reduced as a result of World War II.
+On 18 August 1940, the Midland Railway-designed signal box was hit by a bomb and destroyed; a replacement was provided the same year.

-British Railways (1948-1994)
+British Railways (1948–1994)

-Following nationalisation of Britain's railways in 1948, the station transferred under British Railways to the London Midland Region.
-On 20 February 1949, the whole LTS line was transferred to the Eastern Region, yet despite the organisational changes, the old LTSR still was a distinctive system operated by former LTS and LMS steam locomotives until electrification.
+Following railway nationalisation in 1948, the station transferred under British Railways to the London Midland Region.
+On 20 February 1949, the whole LTS line was transferred to the Eastern Region; yet, despite the organisational changes, the old LTSR still was a distinctive system operated by former LTS and LMS steam locomotives until electrification.

-During the late 1950s the LTS was being electrified and resignalled.
-This saw the remodelling of the thorat of the station to give more operational flexibility and the provision of additional carriage sidings and lengthening of others.
-New colour light signalling waas installed and bought into service in October 1960 and a full electric service began in June 1962.
+During the late 1950s, the LTS was electrified and resignalled.
+This saw the remodelling of the throat of the station to give more operational flexibility, the provision of additional carriage sidings and the lengthening of others.
+New colour light signalling was installed and bought into service in October 1960 and a full electric service began in June 1962.